facebook/lexical/README.md

 ## Lexical is a framework

 The core of Lexical is a dependency-free text editor framework that allows developers to build powerful, simple and complex, editor surfaces.
-Lexical's has a few concepts that are worth exploring:
+Lexical has a few concepts that are worth exploring:

 ### Editor instances